Ravi2712/ravi2712.github.io/index.md

 <dd>
 * Download and install Kik mobile app.
 * Signup or Login in mobile app Kik.
-* Go to Developer site of Kik and Login: (https://dev.kik.com/#/docs/getting-started)</dd>
+* <a href="https://dev.kik.com/#/docs/getting-started"> Go to Developer site of Kik and Login </a>
+* Do not worry about How to use the doc, we will discuss in class demo as well as, I will send an announcement on Monday.</dd>
 <dt>STEP-4: Get familiar with some existing BOTs in Kik mobile app</dt>
-<dd>In mobile app, select "Discover BOT" and you can get familiar with any BOT you would like to explore.</dd>
+<dd>In mobile app, select "Discover BOT" and you can get familiar with any BOT you would like to explore.
+As an example, search for this BOT: "Ask a Bot, get answers in GC"</dd>
 <dt>STEP-5: Think your own BOT idea</dt>
 <dd>Now, It's time to think your own BOT idea and develop that for this project.
 As an example, you might want to create a BOT which gives you information about weather, OR gives information about traditions in Auburn University.</dd>
 <dt>STEP-6: Develop your BOT idea</dt>